bolderflight/invensense-imu/README.md

 # Wiring and Pullups

 Please refer to the [MPU-9250 datasheet](https://github.com/bolderflight/MPU9250/blob/master/docs/MPU-9250-Datasheet.pdf) and the [Teensy pinout diagrams](https://www.pjrc.com/teensy/pinout.html).
 This library was developed using the [Embedded Masters breakout board](https://store.invensense.com/Controls/www.embeddedmasters.com/ProductDetail/EMSENSRMPU9250-Embedded-Masters/552444/) v1.1 for the MPU-9250.
 The data sheet for this breakout board is located [here](https://github.com/bolderflight/MPU9250/blob/master/docs/Embedded-Masters-MPU-9250-Breakout.pdf).
+This library should work well for other breakout boards or embedded sensors, please refer to your vendor's pinout diagram.

 ## I2C